iamwithnail/testapp/report.rst

 The system uses *Flask*, as it is lightweight, has minimal dependencies and few features that are superfluous in a small project.
 Werkzeug's *SimpleCache* is used to store data while using the application, since it is packaged with Flask and is entirely suitable for short term storage of non-persistent data.
 It would not be suitable for use in a production environment.
+As no schema for URLs was outlined, the application does not prettify URLs on adding a new sentence, and directs to 'add_sentence', but this could be changed to redisplay the current sentence if required.

 We have implemented a Sentence class, which stores sentence strings in explicit positional attributes, e.g. a Sentence object has sentence.centre, sentence.bottom.